 - Look closer at your data.
 It will show you what you need to know.
 Historically, we’ve often focused support services on the students who raise their hand in the classroom, make advising appointments, or ask for help.
 Often the students who need our support the most don’t do these things.
 They’re stressed or busy.
 Or, in many cases, they’re dealing with other real and important priorities, putting their education (and opportunity) on the back burner.
 Democratize your data so that your faculty, advisors, tutors, staff and even your board, can see what is going on before it’s too late.
 When they know what is needed, they can work with you to deliver the support your students deserve.

-There are no playbooks, shortcuts or best practices in this new era.
+There are no playbooks, shortcuts, or best practices in this new era.
 Though — necessity, as the mother of invention, is creating new, better practices to improve outcomes and equity for the students we serve.

-From now until June 26, we’ll create more brave spaces for the conversations that leaders today need.
+We’ll create more brave spaces for the conversations that leaders today need.
 We’ll keep connecting and learning, together.